TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 without having to build parts of the HTML table ourself.
 This could spell disaster later if we decide to change the template to no longer use a table.

-So, again, instead of building our own custom solution any further we are going to seek a solution.
+So again, instead of building our own custom solution any further we are going to seek a solution.

 ### Ruby's ERB